|Nutritional Guidelines (per serving)|

 In a cocktail shaker filled with ice, pour the vodka and beef bouillon.
 Add the lemon juice, Worcestershire and Tabasco sauces, and celery salt (if using).

 Top with a bit of fresh ground pepper and garnish with a lemon wedge.
+Serve and enjoy.

-- There's no need to be fancy here, the canned beef broth from Campbell's is the most common version of bouillon used in the bull shot.
+- There's no need to be fancy here: The canned beef broth from Campbell's is the most common version of bouillon used in the bull shot.
 The story goes that this drink's creation was actually a marketing plan developed by the Caucus Club's owner, Lester Gruber, and an "ad man" named John Hurley who had an account with Campbell's.

 - For the lemon juice, you can simply squeeze the juice from a lemon wedge into the shaker.